-If at any time your Video Stereo Audio Balun system does not seem to be working properly, take these steps:
+If at any time your Video Mono Audio Balun system does not seem to be working properly, take these steps:

-- 1. Following the manufacturer's instructions, perform diagnostics on your video and/or audio equipment. - 2.
-If this doesn't solve the problem, check all cable connections and the integrity of your site wiring. - 3.
+- 1. Following the manufacturer's instructions, perform diagnostics on your video and/or audio equipment, and verify that it works independently when the Baluns are not involved. - 2.
+If this doesn't solve the problem, check all cable connections and the integrity of your site wiring.
+Make sure video cables go to video devices, audio cables go to audio devices, and that inputs on one end are wired to outputs on the other. - 3.
 You might be trying to transmit the audio/video signals across too great a length of cable.
 The maximum distance over which the Baluns can transmit and receive video signals depends on your cable and your video and audio equipment; refer to the Maximum Distance specification in Chapter 1. - 4.
-Make sure that the patch cord you are running beteen the Balun and your site's wiring system is the correct cable type and is properly pinned (see the Cable Required specification in Chapter 1). - 5.
-If possible, replace the Video Stereo Audio Baluns involved in the problem with Video Stereo Audio Baluns that are known to be working, one at a time.
-If at any point the problem goes away, there is probably a defect in the Balun you just replaced. - If you still cannot diagnose the problem, call Black Box for technical support as described in the next section.
+Make sure that the Baluns and all attached cables and equipment are well away from neon lights, generators, electric motors, high-voltage lines, and other sources of high-voltage or high-frequency electromagnetic signals. - 5.
+Make sure that the patch cord you are running beteen the Balun and your site's wiring system is the correct cable type and is properly pinned (see the Cable Required specification in Chapter 1). - 6.
+If possible, replace the Video Mono Audio Baluns involved in the problem with Video Mono Audio Baluns that are known to be working, one at a time.
+If at any point the problem goes away, there is probably a defect in the Balun you just replaced. - 7.
+If you still cannot diagnose the problem, call Black Box for technical support as described in the next section.